 Or, barring that, rugs which carry green certifications showing they have at least been tested and found to be low-VOC and made with organic natural fibers.

-Synthetic rugs contribute to global warming
+Synthetic rugs contribute to climate change

 Natural fibers grown organically and/or sustainably, that haven’t been treated with toxic chemicals, are better for people and the planet.
 Rugs are also a better option than carpet in many ways, given that fewer resources go into making them and, once you’re ready to let a natural fiber rug go, it’s much easier to repurpose or recycle.
 If a rug does end up in landfill a natural, non-toxic rug will break down much faster and without leaching toxins into the air, water, or soil compared to a synthetic rug or rug treated with toxic chemicals.